sgmurphy/wordpress-plugins/ithemes-sync/readme.txt

 Got more questions?
 [Contact us!](https://solidwp.com/contact.)

 == Changelog ==

+= 3.1.0 =
+* New: Add support for tracking vulnerabilities reported by Solid Security in Solid Central.

 = 3.0.1 =
 * Security: Harden SolidWP Updater against XSS attacks.
 Thanks to Robin Wood (digi.ninja) for disclosing this issue.